 World language study is a requirement of the College of Liberal Arts and Science’s General Education Program.
-Many languages can be studied for gen-ed credit (for instance Classical Greek, or Swahili).
-While dozens of world language courses are offered at the U of I, even more options are available overseas.
+Many languages can be studied for Gen-Ed credit (for instance, Classical Greek or Swahili).
+While dozens of world language courses are offered at the UI, even more options are available overseas.
 Please note that not all of these programs will fulfill all of your World Languages requirement—additional language courses may need to be taken before or after studying abroad.

 The Study Abroad Office has compiled a list of recommended programs and tips for students who want to complete their World Languages requirement overseas.
 Note: This list is for students who primarily want to study a foreign language while abroad.
 If you would like to go abroad to take a variety of courses, including courses relevant to your major, check out the recommended programs section of your Major Advising Page.
 You can also ask a Study Abroad Advisor and/or a faculty advisor in your department for program recommendations.

-A learning abroad experience at USAC Luneburg offers students the opportunity to receive credit for 4 semesters of college level German in only one semester.
-No prior experience in German Language is necessary.
-This program allows a student to fulfill their entire Gen Ed Language requirement in just one semester.
-In addition to studying German Language students may choose to enroll in elective courses (instructed in English) that fulfill some of their other requirements.
+A learning abroad experience at USAC Lüneburg offers students the opportunity to receive credit for 4 semesters of college-level German—the entire Gen-Ed Language requirement—in only one semester.
+No prior experience in German is necessary.
+In addition to studying German Language, students may choose to enroll in elective courses (instructed in English) that fulfill some of their other requirements.
 Classes are available in history, politics, German culture, social sciences, and more.
-The USAC Luneburg offers short-term summer study programs as well as semester length.
-For more information, visit USAC's web site and talk to a study abroad advisor.
+The USAC Lüneburg program offers short-term summer study as well as semester-long study.

 Please Note: The Chinese Department requires all returning study abroad students to take a placement exam upon their return in order to determine which course level will be appropriate.